De’Longhi Lattissima Plus Coffee Machine Review

 I only saw one comment like that, so I can’t vouch for the validity of it.
 But whatever you do to take good care of it is great by me, as I did hear a few people remark that the warranty doesn’t cover issues with the milk container.
 What?
 I was a little surprised to hear that – I did go back and do a thorough read of the warranty, but didn’t see any mention of the milk container.
 If that’s the case, it should be revised a little to make that part more clear.

 You have to manually push the Clean button after each brew cycle.; really be sure to get in the habit of it (I know it can be easy to forget – we are only human after all) but I do want to stress that going in.

-The price….As I stated in an earlier section, you’re getting a smaller version of its successor at $200 less but with the same quality so I think the price is fair considering that this is a single serve espresso machine with all of the genuine inner components but many times over, more convenient…not having to go through tamping and grinding, which is worth something.
+The price….It’s valued at $200 less than its successor, but with the same quality so I think the price is fair considering that this is a single serve espresso machine with all of the genuine inner components but many times over, more convenient…not having to go through tamping and grinding, which is worth something.